Explained: What Is a Satellite and How Does It Work?

 Navigation

-People are different and can do different things, but one thing for sure is that if you have a Smartphone, you can use the map function to find directions to various locations thanks to navigational satellites.
+People are different and can do other things, but one thing for sure is that if you have a Smartphone, you can use the map function to find directions to various locations thanks to navigational satellites.

 Famously known as GPS, navigational satellites communicate through signals sent between them to determine a specific location.